edwig/CXHibernate/README.md

 C++ Hibernate Framework after the example of the Java Hibernate and the C# .NET NHibernate projects.

+## Version 1.4.1
+- Objects kan be read-only when read extra through FollowAssociation
+- AutoCXResultSet can be used to dispose result sets gotten by filtering
+- Read-only objects will throw when you try to save/update/delete them

 ### Version 1.4.0
 - Now supporting Unicode builds
 - Now fully tested in Oracle 21c and Firebird 3.0/4.0/5.0